dotnet/csharplang/proposals/parameterless-struct-constructors.md

 The parameterless constructor is invoked explicitly.

 _This is a breaking change if the struct type with parameterless constructor is from an existing assembly._
-_Should the compiler report a warning rather than an error for `new()` if the constructor is inaccessible, and emit `initobj`, for compatability?_
+_Should the compiler report a warning rather than an error for `new()` if the constructor is inaccessible, and emit `initobj`, for compatibility?_
 ```csharp
 _ = new NoConstructor();      // ok: initobj NoConstructor
 _ = new PublicConstructor();  // ok: call PublicConstructor::.ctor()